dynamic-vml/dvml/docs/index.md

 ```

 The `MyOptions<T>` can be considered a separate view model on its own, that you can customize
-yourself, adding any options you may want, e.g.:
+yourself, adding any options you may want, *e.g.*:

 ```cs
 public class MyOptions<T> : DynamicListItemOptions<T>, IMyOptions